-In 1994 we opened are second satellite station, Station 3, on Salem Church Road at a cost of $500,000.
+In 1994 we opened our second satellite station, Station 3, on Salem Church Road at a cost of $500,000.
 Two engines, a brush/field truck and an ambulance were placed in service at this station.
 During this same year, we also hired our first paid EMT/Firefighters to help meet the increasing needs of our residents.

 In 1995, we placed our fourth ambulance in service and equipped all ambulances with Automatic External Defibrillators (AEDs).
 Increasing number of responses, especially ambulance calls, resulted in hiring two additional paid EMT/Firefighters.

 In 1996, we celebrated 75 years of service to the citizens of the State of Delaware and New Castle County.
 The continually increasing demand for emergency services has required us to double our paid staff to ensure we can provide the high level of quality service the communities we serve expect and deserve.

-Today the Christiana fire Company has the tremendous task of providing fire protection and basic life support ambulance service to the residents of our district, which comprises 1/7th of the state’s entire population.
-Our Fire and Ambulance responses continue to increase, with runs totaling over 13,000 per year.
+2021 marks our 100th year of service and soon we will be moving into our new state of the art Fire Station 12 which will help accommodate our complex and busy daily operations.
+Today the Christiana Fire Company has the tremendous task of providing fire protection and basic life support ambulance service to the residents of our district, which comprises 1/7th of the state’s entire population.
+Our Fire and Ambulance responses continue to increase, with runs totaling over 16,000 per year.
 Christiana Fire Company, with its highly dedicated and motivated volunteer and career members, has become the busiest combination fire company in the state and one of the busiest combination companies within our nation.
+We currently employ 20 full time Firefighter/EMTs(with 2 Captains and 3 Lieutenants), 8 full time EMTs, 45 part time EMTs, a full time Asst.
+Chief of Career Services, a full time mechanic, and a full time Administrator.
+Our dedicated volunteers and employees have worked together seamlessly to staff a minimum of an Engine, a Ladder, a District Chief, and two BLS ambulances 24/7 365 over the past two years.